kishaningithub/kishaningithub.github.io/content/blog/breaking-rust-strings.md

 # Why did this happen

 The error message says 'byte index 1 is not a char boundary; it is inside '可' (bytes 0..3) of '可通過每頁左上角的連結隨時調整'.
-In rust the strings indices are actually byte indices and a that a single charecter can occupy multiple bytes.
-In this case the charecter 可 requires 3 bytes to for storage.
+In rust the strings indices are actually byte indices and a that a single character can occupy multiple bytes.
+In this case the character 可 requires 3 bytes to for storage.
 So, when you are creating a string slice its up you to make sure the start and end byte index are actually char indexes 😄.
 Good luck with that! 😄

 # The fix